Written by Tenley Haraldson.

-With you working from home, your kids will still have demands and your partner may occasionally make unreasonable requests.
-When you’re in “work mode,” your family needs to understand that “no means no.” To set boundaries with your family:
+With you working from home, your kids will probably have extra demands.
+Your partner may occasionally make unreasonable requests.
+When you’re in “work mode,” however, your family needs to understand that “no means no.”

 - Place a flippable sign on your workspace’s door to visually tell family members when it’s okay to knock (and when to steer clear).

-- If you can, ask your partner to manage all child-related needs while you work.
+- If possible, ask your partner to manage all child-related needs during specific working times.
 Do the same when it’s their turn.

 15. Clean for 10-15 Minutes Every Day

-When you spend more time at home, you (and your kids) are creating more messes than usual.
-Disorganized houses are a distraction, so nip things in the bud by setting aside 15 minutes to clean small messes.
+It’s inevitable: When you spend more time at home, more messes pile up.
+Since disorganized houses are a major distraction, nip things in the bud by setting aside 10-15 minutes each day to tackle smaller messes.

 Puracy Is Here to Help